-For the second year, British racing driver Pippa Mann has teamed up with Susan G. Komen for the Indianapolis 500 in a campaign to raise awareness and funds for Komen throughout the month of May.
-Returning to the Indianapolis Motor Speedway with Dale Coyne Racing, Mann is driving the No. 63 car in her fourth Indy 500 appearance on Sunday, May 24.
-From Opening Day at IMS through Race Day, Mann’s car, helmet, firesuit and more will be turned pink, in an effort to raise awareness of breast cancer.
-In addition, Mann has partnered with Indiegogo to raise funds for Komen, with a goal of $50,000, through a campaign that allows fans to make a donation and get exclusive perks in exchange.
-At least 70 percent or more of all contributions will be donated to Komen - the remaining funds will be used to cover hard costs associated with the campaign.
-To learn more, visit www.pippamann.com/getinvolved.
+For the second year, British racing driver Pippa Mann teamed up with Susan G. Komen for the Indianapolis 500 in a campaign to raise awareness and funds throughout the month of May.
+This year, Mann raised $61,150 through her Indiegogo campaign in support of the fight against breast cancer — exceeding her goal by $11,150!
+Returning to the Indianapolis Motor Speedway with Dale Coyne Racing, Mann drove the No. 63 car in her fourth Indy 500 appearance on Sunday, May 24.
+From Opening Day at IMS through Race Day, Mann’s car, helmet, firesuit and more were turned pink in an effort to raise awareness of breast cancer.
+Although the Indiegogo campaign has concluded, you can still support Mann's partnership with Komen by making a donation here.